-Families face many barriers when trying landlords place vouchers; often impose irrelevant and unreasonable credit score requirements on voucher holders or have a blanket policy against renting to voucher holders.
-Though, source of income discrimination is still illegal in the District, it still remains common and is difficult to enforce in a meaningful and Application fees and other fees timely manner. associated with applying for apartments are often prohibitively expensive.
+Families face many barriers when trying vouchers; landlords place often impose irrelevant and unreasonable credit score requirements on voucher holders or have a blanket policy against renting to voucher holders.
+Though, source of income discrimination is still illegal in the District, it still remains common and is difficult to enforce in a meaningful and timely manner.
+Application fees and other fees associated with applying for apartments are often prohibitively expensive.
 In our increasingly expensive city, units that fall within the HCPB payment standard are almost becoming scarcer and harder to find.
-Families with children are left to find suitable housing in a city with a dearth ofunits with three ofmore bedrooms.
-Additionally, a history of domestic violence or interest in avoiding disruption in education of places further children often geographical limitations on voucher holder's housing services.
+Families with children are left to find suitable housing in a city with a dearth units with bedrooms. ofthree ofmore Additionally, a history of domestic violence or interest in avoiding disruption in education of children often places further geographical limitations on voucher holder's housing services.
 And these are just some of the barriers a family may face while looking for safe and stable housing, and they're all reasons why DCHA should consider when deciding whether to grant a family's request for voucher extension.